Blog . 8/8-9: 28th Anniversary Weekend!

 Great filmmakers past and present answer the question WHAT IS CINEMA?
 In his new feature WHAT IS CINEMA?, Academy Award winner Chuck Workman (long known for his clip reels for the annual Oscars telecast) tackles the question asked by the late, legendary French film critic André Bazin.
 For answers, Workman conducts interviews with great living filmmakers like David Lynch and Mike Leigh and intercuts their responses with archival interviews with deceased directors (Hitchcock, Bresson, et al.) as well as with 100+ film clips.
 What Is Cinema? will be preceded at showtime by Workman’s Oscar-winning 1986 short masterpiece Precious Images, made for the 75th anniversary of the Director’s Guild of America.
 Catch both films on Friday or Saturday as part of our special 28th Anniversary Weekend!
 Here's the trailer for What Is Cinema?

-California filmmaker April Wright appears in person with her new doc on drive-in movie theatres GOING ATTRACTIONS Five thousand drive-in theatres dotted the U.S. during the 1950s.
+California filmmaker April Wright appears in person with her new doc on drive-in movie theaters GOING ATTRACTIONS Five thousand drive-in theaters dotted the U.S. during the 1950s.
 Today only 400 survive.
 (Fortunately, northeast Ohio still has more than its share.)
 April Wright's new documentary GOING ATTRACTIONS: THE DEFINITIVE STORY OF THE AMERICAN DRIVE-IN MOVIE traces the evolution of this venerable American institution from drive-ins' postwar heyday, through the challenges posed by multiplexes and home video, to today’s tempting offers from predatory real estate developers.
 The film includes shots of “ozoners” in North Ridgeville, Wadsworth, Warren, and Barberton, among others.
 Filmmaker April Wright will appear in person to answer audience questions after our Friday 9:45 pm screening.
 (You can also hear April Wednesday at 2 pm on WCPN's "The Sound of Applause.")
 Get in your pajamas and come on down!
 Watch the trailer here.

 LITTLE LISE opens series of 1930s French films by great Jean Grémillonllon LITTLE LISE was the first sound film by the mostly unknown-and-unappreciated-in-America French master Jean Grémillon, four of whose films we will show this month.
 In Little Lise, a convict returns home from prison to discover that his daughter has turned to prostitution.
 He tries to save her, and also himself.
 This painterly 1930 movie with sparse dialogue “has the most impressive use of sound I know of,” according to film critic Fred Patton.
 Don't miss it Saturday at 5:00 pm in an imported 35mm print from France.
 Special admission is $10; Cinematheque members, CIA I.D. holders, and age 25 & under $8; no passes, twofers, or radio winners will be honored.